grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 - [KeyCloak OAuth]({{< relref "../keycloak" >}})
 - [Okta OAuth]({{< relref "../okta" >}})

-If your OAuth2 provider is not among them, you can use generic OAuth authentication to integrate it with Grafana.
+If your OAuth2 provider is not among them, you can use generic OAuth2 authentication to integrate it with Grafana.

 ## Before you begin